0xknwn/starknet-modular-account/docs/ROADMAP.md

   need to disable that feature to force dapps to requests what they want and for users to review policies.
-- For a better understanding of the sessionkey flow in the SDK we should sign directly the request and not the `SsessionKeyModule`
+- For a better understanding of the sessionkey flow in the SDK we should sign directly the request and not the `SessionKeyModule`
+- We should remove the `is_valid_signature` method from `IValidator` interface and move it to the `ICoreValidator` interface to prevent errors.